svobodin/zeekr_apk_mod/README.md

 If you wish to Mod an APK decompiling, changing and recompiling it, you will need:

-- Engineering menu nebled in the CAR
+- Engineering menu enabled in the CAR
     - ADB set to 'Peripheral'
 - Apktool
     - Install on macOS: `brew install apktool`